What Happens If a Nuclear Bomb Goes Off in Manhattan?

 To come up with a picture of what would really happen, Kennedy and Andrew Crooks, another researcher at the center, are working with a pair of Ph.D. candidates to study the immediate social aftermath of a nuclear blast in an American megacity.

 The Center for Social Complexity was awarded a grant worth more than $450,000 last May to develop a computer model that simulates how as many as 20 million individuals would react in the first 30 days after a nuclear attack in New York City.
 The grant, which came from the nuclear-focused Defense Threat Reduction Agency, or DTRA, will fund a three-year project.
-In the simulation the researchers will develop, individual “agents" will make decisions and move about the area based on their needs, their surroundings, and their social networks.
+In the simulation, individual “agents” will make decisions and move about the area based on their needs, their surroundings, and their social networks.

 I spoke with Kennedy about his progress, and the challenges of simulating the aftermath of a disaster in one of the world’s biggest cities.
 A transcript of our conversation, lightly edited for concision and clarity, follows.